GSA/datagov-website/www.data.gov/apps.md

 When used in conjunction with real time station data, exceedance probability levels can be used to evaluate current conditions and determine whether a rare event is occurring.
 Application:
 This information may also be instrumental in planning for the possibility of dangerously high or low water events at a local level.
 Because these levels are station specific, their use for evaluating surrounding areas may be limited.

-* [Federal Emergency Management Agency (FEMA) GeoPlatform](#tools-t21 "FEMA Geoplatform"): Providing geospatial data and analytics in support of emergency management.
+## Federal Emergency Management Agency (FEMA) GeoPlatform

+Providing geospatial data and analytics in support of emergency management.

 Sponsor:
 FEMA